-The main objective of this PhD project is to develop an interoperability framework that integrates DS and VR technologies, leveraging the HLA standard, dynamic ontologies (including Short-Lived Ontologies), and immersive interfaces to enable seamless collaboration and decision-making.
+The main objective of this PhD project is to develop an interoperability framework that integrates heterogeneous components, leveraging the HLA standard, dynamic ontologies (including Short-Lived Ontologies), and immersive interfaces to enable seamless collaboration and decision-making.
 Specifically, the framework will:

 - 1. Facilitate the integration of heterogeneous collaborative services through a federated architecture (Zacharewicz et al., 2009). - 2.
-Ensure semantic interoperability through the use of evolving ontologies, including Short-Lived Ontologies (SLOs), that adapt to new technologies and user needs (Zacharewicz et al., 2009).

-- 3. Enhance user engagement and decision-making through immersive VR interfaces and Human-in-the-Loop (HITL) interactions (Jabbour et al., 2023). - 4.
+Ensure semantic interoperability through the use of evolving ontologies, including Short-Lived Ontologies (SLOs), that adapt to new technologies and user needs (Zacharewicz et al., 2009). - 3.
+Offers immersive VR interfaces as optional tools for enhancing decision-making and model understanding. - 4.
 Provide a scalable and open-source platform that can be easily adopted and extended by the community.